VAT in Croatia: Rates, obligations, and registration

 Intrastat in Croatia

 In Croatia, businesses engaged in the trade of goods between EU countries are required to submit Intrastat declarations if their activity exceeds specific thresholds for imports and exports.
-In 2024, these thresholds are set at EUR 300,000 for exports and EUR 450,000 for imports.
+For 2026, these thresholds are set at EUR 450,000 for arrivals (imports) and EUR 300,000 for dispatches (exports), unchanged from previous years.
 Declarations must be submitted by the 15th day of the month following the reporting period.

 You can find the Intrastat thresholds and VAT rates for other European countries on our website: Current Intrastat Thresholds and VAT Rates in Europe.